sonniebailey/sonniebailey.github.io/about-content.md

 If, after the first conversation, it seems like there is additional information that would be valuable, I'll let you know – either during the conversation or in a follow-up email.
 If there are any exercises or things that I recommend you reflect on between the first and second meeting, I will let you know.

 I find that in the course of my conversations with clients, I'm able to elicit more than enough information to generate significant insight.

+## If you have more questions, or want to go ahead, call or email!
+Contact details are at the bottom of the page.